 The Dance Academy of North Jersey competition team is a group of young women and men with similar interests who come together to learn, rehearse and perform -- in a supportive, fun environment.
 The DANJ team has achieved national recognition for their exceptional technique, diverse, professional choreography, performance qualities, and unique costuming, in all styles of dance.
 While having consistently been recognized as one of the leaders in the competitive dance world, DANJ team members understand that dance is an art form and that dance competitions are a place for them to gain exposure to, and develop friendly relationships with, dancers and choreographers from other studios and dance organizations.

 The DANJ team participates in four regional competitions during the school year (usually late February thru mid-May) and one national competition (usually early July).
 Regionals are generally within driving distance; however, depending on the distance and competition schedule, some families may decide to stay overnight close to the venue (for example, if the venue is 60+ minutes away and a dancer is performing late in the evening and early the next morning, it may be more convenient for the family to stay close to the competition venue).
 National competitions are frequently outside the immediate NY Metropolitan area, although they are occasionally in New York City.
 Please visit our Team Achievements page.

 DANJ competition team dancers range in age from 6 to 18.
-Dancers are invited to join the team based on an observation process, which may be accomplished in school year and summer classes, and/or group or private auditions.
-As a member of the team, every dancer must: (i) attend scheduled choreography sessions, rehearsals, and all ‘mandatory’ (i.e., 4 regional and one national) competitions; (ii) enroll in and attend at least two ballet classes per week; (iii) enroll in the DANJ Summer Tech program and attend at least 20 of the 30+ classes, as well as two weeks of the DANJ summer Ballet Bootcamp; and (iv) comply with all studio and competition team policies.
+Dancers are invited to join the team based on an observation process that is accomplished in school-year and/or summer classes, and/or group or private auditions.
+As a member of the team, dancers attends choreography sessions, rehearsals, and regional and national competitions; take two or more ballet classes per week; and attend between 20 and 30 DANJ Summer Tech classes, and two weeks of DANJ's summer Ballet Bootcamp.